 - Darlene is likely to have her belief shaken when challenges come.
 Janie isn’t.

 - Darlene is likely to believe things that aren’t true.
 Janie isn’t.

 Those differences are significant!
 They are worth reading again.
 Every one of us believes something, so this is universally relevant.

 It might be true that, like Darlene, Janie has held this belief since childhood and that it gives her comfort.
 But, unlike Darlene, that’s not why she believes it.
 Those realities are not the basis for her belief.
 Evidence is.

 Faith gets a bad rap in a lot of circles.
 Sometimes it’s warranted, and the Darlenes of the world share some of the responsibility.
 The Janies of the world must help redeem the reputation of faith.
 Faith, by definition, is belief without proof, but it does not have to be — nor should it be — belief without evidence.

 What would happen if Darlene decided to be like Janie?
 She would shed beliefs that aren’t sound, she would build beliefs that are both sound and strong, and her belief would garner respect and maybe even some adopters.
 Wow!
 That’s powerful.

-If you want to be more like Janie, I encourage you to check out this free online workshop that you can watch anytime.
+If you want to be more like Janie, I encourage you to check out my book Building Evidence-based Beliefs.
 It’s a great way to cultivate skills and traits that help you discern truth from error and establish a habit of building thoughtful, sound beliefs.